1 Quick reference

 4.1.3 DISABLE_AUTH

-You can disable authentication for RStudio Server by setting an environmental variable DISABLE_AUTH=true
+You can disable authentication for RStudio Server by setting an environmental variable DISABLE_AUTH=true.

 Use this setting only in a secure environment.
 Without authentication, anyone who has access to that port can log in the RStudio Server.

-If you are using a container on your local computer, it is recommended that you configure the port publishing as -p 127.0.0.1:8787:8787
+If you are using a container on your local computer, it is recommended that you configure the port publishing as -p 127.0.0.1:8787:8787, as in the example, so that it can only be accessed from the same computer.

-4.1.4 USERID
+4.1.4 USERID and GROUPID

 The UID and GID of the default non-root user can be changed as follows:

-directory in the container is updated by the root user.
-This will also overwrite the ownership of any files that are bind-mounted under the /home/rstudio
+docker run --rm -ti -e USERID=1001 -e GROUPID=1001 -p 8787:8787 rocker/rstudioIf these are set, ownership of the /home/rstudio directory in the container is updated by the root user.
+This will also overwrite the ownership of any files that are bind-mounted under the /home/rstudio directory.

 4.2 Editing work on RStudio Server